 - Lormax Stern Development, Detroit, MI: $33 Million Meijer Grocery and Retail Project

-Warner secured a $3.3 million Brownfield Michigan Business Tax (MBT) credit and $6.5 million in Brownfield Tax Increment Financing (TIF) incentives in a relatively short period.
+Warner secured a $3.3 million Brownfield Michigan Business Tax (MBT) credit and $6.5 million in Brownfield Tax Increment Financing (TIF) incentives in a relatively short period of time.
 Warner’s team credits its relationship with Detroit officials, state officials, and the Michigan Economic Development Corp.
-(MEDC) for their success.
+(MEDC) for its success.

 - Zingerman’s Delicatessen, Ann Arbor, MI: $6.7 Million Expansion Project

 Warner helped control long-term and short-term costs throughout the project by securing a $1.18 million Michigan Business Tax credit, $817,265 in Brownfield Tax Increment Financing Incentives, and a $407,000 grant from the Ann Arbor Downtown Development Authority.
 No project is too large or too small – and they meet you where you are and where you plan to grow.
 Every project is unique, and the depth and breadth of experience positions Warner as the law firm best suited to deliver the incentives that work for you and within your timeline and budget.